kazewong/jim/docs/tutorials/jim_guide.md

 ]
 ```

-Basically, we want to fit all the sample transformations from parametrization $\vec{\theta_{prior}}$ to $\vec{z}$ in a list, which will be passed into the `Jim` object later.
-When executing the transformation, the transformations will be performed in the sequence the same as how it is arranged in the list.
+These sample transformations are now contained in the list `sample_transform`, which will be passed to the `Jim` sampler.
+When the transformations are executed in `Jim`, they will be applied in the order as they appear in the list.

 ### Other Sample Transforms
-We can also find other transformation that is specifically made for parameter estimation of compact binary coalescence in `jimgw.single_event.transforms`.
-For example, if we have defined prior on component masses $m_1$ and $m_2$, but we wish to sample on chirp mass $M_c$ and mass ratio $q$ instead.
+Other than bound-to-unbound transformations `BoundToUnbound`, Jim also provides transformations in `jimgw.single_event.transforms` for compact binary coalescence (CBC) parameter estimation problems.
+In these problems, we may want to sample on different parameters than the ones we used to define the priors.
+For example, if we have defined prior on component masses $m_1$ and $m_2$, but wish to sample on chirp mass $M_c$ and mass ratio $q$ instead.
 We could contain the function `ComponentMassesToChirpMassMassRatioTransform` in the sample transform list:

 ```
 from jimgw.single_event.transforms import ComponentMassesToChirpMassMassRatioTransform